-- If the erupting or impacted wisdom teeth have irritated your sinuses, they may be affecting your sleep breathing.
-This can lead to breathing through your mouth instead of your nose while you sleep.
-This dries out your mouth and can cause extra bacterial activity that leads to bad breath.
+- If the erupting or impacted wisdom teeth have irritated your sinuses, they may be affecting your breathing at night.
+This can lead to breathing through your mouth instead of your nose while you sleep, which dries out your mouth and can cause extra bacterial activity that leads to bad breath.

 - If your wisdom teeth are impacted and cannot come in cleanly, they can trap food and bacteria, irritate your gums, and injure other teeth.
 All of these things can contribute to the type of bacterial infection that can cause bad breath.

 - If you’ve recently had your wisdom teeth removed, the healing process can sometimes cause bad breath.
 However, this sort of smell and taste should be resolved by rinsing with saltwater.
-A saltwater rinse doesn’t resolve the bad breath from your wisdom teeth, you may have an infection.
+If a saltwater rinse doesn’t resolve the bad breath from your wisdom teeth, you may have an infection.

 You may have noticed that a common thread in all of these causes is that bacterial infection is causing bad breath.
 How to resolve the bad breath from your wisdom teeth depends on where the infection is and how long you’ve had it.

+So, how do you get rid of bad breath from wisdom teeth?
 If you suspect your bad breath is related to your wisdom teeth, the first step is to talk to your dentist.
-A set of x-rays can determine if your wisdom teeth are erupting if they’re impacted, and how they’re involved with your sinuses.
+A set of X-rays can determine if your wisdom teeth are erupting if they’re impacted, and how they’re involved with your sinuses.

 If the problem is mainly sinus-related, your dentist will probably have you call your PCP.
 Antibiotics and oral steroids are often used to treat sinus infections, and your doctor may also recommend a nasal steroid or saline nose wash to help keep your sinuses clear as your wisdom teeth erupt.